 50-54 mm - Small and slow wheels, but preferred by street or technical skaters due to less weight and increased ease in flipping the board.

 54-58 mm - Versatile, allow the skateboarder to ride in various conditions.
 This is a good range for beginners that do not have a specific preference on wheel size.

 >58 mm - Larger, faster wheels, but more practical for longboarding or cruising as tricks may be difficult to pull off due to weight and size.

-Wheels also vary in their hardness levels.
-Wheel durometer, or hardness, is generally rated on a scale called “Durometer A Scale” and corresponds to a hardness rating from 1-100A, where 100A is the hardest.
-Softer wheels (< 88a) are great for skateboarding around rough surfaces, rolling over cracks and pebbles, and are often found on longboards or cruiser boards that need a lot of grip on the concrete surfaces.
-They aren’t very suitable for technical or street skateboarding, as the grip and softness reduces the ability to pop the board off the ground and achieve tricks.
+Wheels also vary in their hardness.
+Wheel durometer, or hardness, is generally rated on a scale called “Durometer A Scale” with hardness ratings from 1-100A, 100A being the hardest.
+Soft wheels (< 88a) are great for skateboarding around rough surfaces, rolling over cracks and pebbles, and are often found on longboards or cruiser boards that need a lot of grip on concrete surfaces.
+They aren’t ideal for technical or street skateboarding, as the grip and softness reduces the ability to pop the board off the ground and perform tricks.

 Softer Wheels ( <88a to 95a ) are great for skateboarding on rough surfaces, rolling over cracks and pebbles.
 They aren’t appropriate for technical or street skateboarding, as the grip and softness of the wheel reduces the ability to pop the board off the ground and perform tricks.